-Why Workforce Plans Breakdown: The Real Cost of Bad Data
+Why Workforce Plans Break Down: The Real Cost of Bad Data

-Updated: 13 hours ago
+Updated: 1 day ago

-Key insights from Cinareo’s recent conversation with industry experts Mark Alpern and Daniel Piper
+Key Insights from Cinareo’s Recent Conversation with Industry Experts Mark Alpern and Daniel Piper

 This article is the first in a four-part series exploring key themes from Cinareo’s recent conversation with workforce planning experts Mark Alpern and Daniel Piper.